retracedhq/retraced/README.md

 By default, a swagger spec is built as part of `make build`, and is served by express at `/publisher/v1/swagger.json`.

-In staging/production, these specs are fed to [readme.io](https://readme.io), but it is possible to generate/preview them locally.

 #### Generating a spec

 To generate swagger.json from Typescript sources use